 If there’s an AED available, am I supposed to just use that instead of doing CPR?

 An AED is designed for ordinary people to use, even without training.
-It gives clear, step-by-step voice instructions.
-Ideally, bystanders use both: start hands-only CPR immediately and use the AED as soon as it arrives.
-CPR keeps blood circulating, and the AED can restore a normal heart rhythm
+It gives step-by-step voice instructions.
+You should use both if possible: send someone to get the AED, start CPR immediately, and use the AED as soon as it arrives.
+CPR keeps blood circulating to the brain, and the AED can restore a normal heart rhythm.
+If you are not physically able to perform CPR, using an AED alone is also an option.

 What if the person does not survive despite my efforts?

 Even if the person does not survive, your efforts still matter.
-Providing CPR or first aid can give the person the best chance of survival and may help in future emergencies by building your experience and confidence
+Providing CPR or first aid can give the person the best chance of survival and may help in future emergencies as well.

 Can older adults provide effective help in emergencies?